RickCarlino/obsidian-notes/public-obsidian-notes/Korean Language/homework/Writing Homework 2024-10-23.md

 - **참고하다**: To refer to or consult something for information or guidance.
 - **통찰력**: Insight, the ability to understand complex situations deeply and clearly.
 - **특성**: Characteristic or feature, a distinguishing quality or trait of something.

+# Draft I - Just Write

+Modern society has become increasingly globalized and specialized.
+A number of factors have led to this trend.
+Increased international trade, technological advancements such as artificial intelligence.
+Technological advancements have changed our society, and these changes in turn have required workers to learn increasingly specialized skill sets.
+Additionally, businesses have turned to globalization as a means of reducing costs and increasing efficiency.
+This decision has led to local changes on a global scale.
+When looking at these changes, what kind of skills and talents are needed in this new modern society?
+If a person wants to learn these skills, what must they do?

+A specialized and globalized economy requires new skills that can adapt to change.
+The foremost skill that anyone needs in a dynamic environment is adaptability.
+This skill involves identifying change and updating ones actions to account for change.
+Although the new times require an open mind, they also require critical thinking.
+Before the information age, information was scarce.
+In the age of the internet, members of society are presented with more information than ever before.
+This information is of varying quality and so a new skill, the ability to reason about information critically, has become more important than ever.
+Critical reasoning helps people make good decisions in work, personal life and politics.
+The information can also be called the technology age.
+Technology now changes at a pace never before seen.
+Computers are now a part of every aspect of our personal lives.
+Learning to use technology in work and personal life is a skill required of all people in modern times.

+A changing world requires people to change their actions.
+Education is the most important action to take in the new globalized economy.
+As new technologies and are adapted and economies shift to new locales, workers must use their adaptability to learn new skills and succeed in new industries and careers.
+Democratic involvement is also a critical activity for a rapidly changing world.
+Globalization will cause never before seen intercultural contact and turn the world into a "global village".
+This new community will require people to work together not only for economic reasons, but also for societal ones.
+No one nation or culture will own the future and the globalized economy must be one where citizens actively participate in decision making and cooperate with their economic partners.

+The only thing that is constant in global affairs is change.
+In order to continue the progress brought on by globalization and specialization, citizens must be prepare for change and embrace progress.

+# Draft II - Simplify
+Modern society is becoming more connected and focused on specific skills.
+This is happening because of things like more trade between countries and new technology like artificial intelligence.
+Technology is changing how we live, and these changes mean people need to learn special skills to keep up.
+Businesses also want to save money and work more efficiently, so they look to other countries for help.
+This choice affects people all around the world.
+When we think about these changes, we should ask: what skills do people need today?
+And how can they learn them?

+In a fast-changing and connected world, we need skills that can adjust to new things.
+The most important skill is the ability to adapt.
+This means noticing changes and changing how you do things to keep up.
+While being open-minded is important, it’s also key to think carefully.
+In the past, we didn’t have as much information, but now, with the internet, we have more information than ever before.
+Not all of this information is good, so it's important to think critically and figure out what’s true.
+Being able to reason well helps people make smart choices in their jobs, daily life, and even in politics.
+We could also call this the "technology age."
+Technology changes really fast, and computers are now a big part of our lives.
+Knowing how to use technology is a must for everyone today.

+In a world that’s always changing, people need to act differently.
+Learning is the most important thing to do in this new global world.
+As technology changes and businesses move to new places, workers need to be flexible and learn new skills to succeed in new jobs and industries.
+Being involved in your community and government is also really important in a world that’s changing fast.
+Globalization means more contact between different cultures, and the world is becoming like a big village.
+In this global village, people need to work together not just for money but also for the good of society.
+No one country or culture will lead the future on its own, so we all need to work together to make decisions and get along with our global neighbors.

+The only thing that doesn’t change in global affairs is that things are always changing.
+To keep moving forward with globalization and specialization, people must be ready for change and welcome progress.

+# Draft III - Translate

+현재 사회는 더욱 연결되고 있다. 국제화와 전문화는 옜날 시절보다 중요한 것으로 변화한다.
+This is happening because of things like more trade between countries and new technology like artificial intelligence.
+ㅣㅇ

+Technology is changing how we live, and these changes mean people need to learn special skills to keep up.

+Businesses also want to save money and work more efficiently, so they look to other countries for help.

+This choice affects people all around the world.

+When we think about these changes, we should ask: what skills do people need today?
+And how can they learn them?

+In a fast-changing and connected world, we need skills that can adjust to new things.

+The most important skill is the ability to adapt.

+This means noticing changes and changing how you do things to keep up.

+While being open-minded is important, it’s also key to think carefully.

+In the past, we didn’t have as much information, but now, with the internet, we have more information than ever before.

+Not all of this information is good, so it's important to think critically and figure out what’s true.

+Being able to reason well helps people make smart choices in their jobs, daily life, and even in politics.

+We could also call this the "technology age."
+Technology changes really fast, and computers are now a big part of our lives.

+Knowing how to use technology is a must for everyone today.

+In a world that’s always changing, people need to act differently.

+Learning is the most important thing to do in this new global world.

+As technology changes and businesses move to new places, workers need to be flexible and learn new skills to succeed in new jobs and industries.

+Being involved in your community and government is also really important in a world that’s changing fast.

+Globalization means more contact between different cultures, and the world is becoming like a big village.

+In this global village, people need to work together not just for money but also for the good of society.

+No one country or culture will lead the future on its own, so we all need to work together to make decisions and get along with our global neighbors.

+The only thing that doesn’t change in global affairs is that things are always changing.

+To keep moving forward with globalization and specialization, people must be ready for change and welcome progress.